gramener/gramex-guide/mlhandler/README.md

 # FAQs

-## How to get the accuracy score of my model?
+## How to get the score of a model?

 When trying to see the accuracy of a new dataset against an existing model, use `?_action=score`.
 Specifically, POST the new data to the MLHandler endpoint, with `?_action=score`.
 ```bash